SeanMcP/seanmcp.com/src/content/css-empty-pseudo-class.md

 title: CSS :empty pseudo class
 description:
-  Empty elements in a flex or grid container can result in double gaps, but CSS has an pseudo class to select and remove those elements
+  Empty elements in a flex or grid container can result in double gaps, but CSS has an pseudo class to select and remove those elements.
 tags:
   - Articles
   - CSS